Conte-Ecology/shedsGisData/basinCharacteristics/rasterPrep/atmosphericDeposition/README.md

  (See "Notes" section")
  - `sourceFolder` is the path to the folder containing the deposition rasters in .tif format
- - `version` is the name that will be associated with this particular run of the tool (e.g. "NHDHRDV2" for all High Resolution Catchments)
+ - `outputName` is the name that will be associated with this particular run of the tool (e.g. "NHDHRDV2" for all High Resolution Catchments)

 3. Run the script in ArcPython.
 It does the following:
    - Sets up the folder structure in the specified directory
    - Generates the processing boundary from the specified shapefile and clips the source raster to this range
    - Trims the raw raster to the spatial boundary
-   - Outputs the raster to the `atmosphericDeposition\gisFiles\[version]\outputFiles` directory
+   - Outputs the raster to the `atmosphericDeposition\gisFiles\[outputName]\outputFiles` directory